Karl Gatermann the Younger: Signature differences between Elder and Younger

-Both Karl Gatermanns signed their work "K. Gatermann", however with regards to the Elder, only his early works occasionally included the notation "Munich".
+Both Karl Gatermanns signed their work "K. Gatermann", however with regard to the Elder, only his early works occasionally included the notation "Munich".
 These few paintings were created during his studies there before World War I. From 1919 onward, the Elder did not include the "Munich" notation, since he had returned to Lübeck.

 The Younger, on the other hand, usually added "Munich" beneath his signature, since he lived and worked there.
 Additionally, from around 1950, the Younger usually signed in printed letters, which the Elder never did.